Vegetation and slope stability: Root reinforcement model

-The root reinforced earth root model is the result of the root elongation across a potential slip plane which produces a tensile root force which is transferred to the soil by cohesive and frictional contacts between the root and the soil.
+The root Reinforced Earth root model is the result of the root elongation across a potential slip plane which produces a tensile root force which is transferred to the soil by cohesive and frictional contacts between the root and the soil.

 Tensile root strength contribution and pull out resistance

 The pull out resistance of a root is the measured resistance of root structure to be pulled out of the ground and is likely to be only a little less than the measured tensile strength of the root which is the roots resistance to breaking as measured in the laboratory.
 In the cases where there is no pull out data available the tensile strength data maybe used as a rough guide to the maximum pull out resistance available.

-The tensile root strength of a range of diameters over a range of species has been tested in the laboratory and has been found to be approximately 5 – 60MN/m2.
+The tensile root strength of a range of diameters over a range of species has been tested in the laboratory and has been found to be approximately 5–60 MN/m2.
 In order for the root to actually enhance slope stability the root must have sufficient embedment and adhesion with the soil.
 The way that roots interact with the soil is intricate but for engineering purposes the available force contributions may be measured with in situ pull out tests.

 Root morphology and modes of failure

 The root length and the type of root branching effects the way that root failure occurs Three different modes of failure have been identified in hawthorn roots which relate to the root soil relationship which is shown in the shape of the roots and the shape of the failure curve.
 Roots which have no branches tend to fail in tension and pull straight out of the ground with minimal resistance.
 Roots which have multiple branches generally fail in stages as each branch breaks inside the soil.
-These roots can then separated into two different groups; 1) those that initially reach their maximum peak force and then maintain a high force that progressively decreases as the root branches fail after significant strain and 2) those that break with increasingly applied force.
+These roots can then separated into two different groups: 1) those that initially reach their maximum peak force and then maintain a high force that progressively decreases as the root branches fail after significant strain and 2) those that break with increasingly applied force.
 In a number of tests considerable adhesion between a segment of the root and the soil can be measured prior to the root eventually slipping out of the soil mass.